 If you are not happy with our response you can make a stage 2 complaint which will be dealt with by our Stage 2 Complaint Handlers.
 These are the Council's Chief Executive, Assistant Chief Executives or their nominated deputies.
 They will review your complaint and the stage 1 response and will aim to respond to you within 20 working days.
+If you want to escalate your complaint to stage 2, please explain what aspects of your complaint are outstanding and the outcome sought.
 Once again, if your complaint requires further investigation, we will seek your agreement to extend the response date by up to a further 20 working days and sign post you to the relevant Ombudsman.